datasciencecampus/coffee-and-coding/README.md

 ## Coffee & Coding Schedule

 Please note *events are restricted to ONS employees*, unless individual approval has been given.
-Please note that currently events are going to be held in ONS Newport without skyping to Titchfield and London, if you have any comments please get in touch.
-Register for the next event via eventbrite [here](https://www.eventbrite.co.uk/e/coffee-and-coding-natural-language-processing-with-time-series-analysis-tickets-86314132895).
+If you would like to attend the London ONS Coffee and Coding please check their Github repo for more information https://github.com/datasciencecampus/coffee-and-coding-LDN.

 |Date| Time | Room | Title | Presenter | Abstract|
 |:----------------:|:----:|:---:|:---------:|:--------------------:|:-------------------------------|